Colossus (character): Age of Apocalypse

 Colossus and Shadowcat sent their team into the Seattle Core to rescue Illyana.
 After they found her, Colossus demanded Shadowcat evacuate Illyana immediately, leaving their students behind.
 Shadowcat disagreed, but followed his orders after he told her that he would go back for their students.
 Colossus reached the front gate and peered back into the Core.
 Only one student, Husk, remained standing.
 Colossus allowed the gate to close without attempting to help.
 He returned to his wife and sister and claimed he had done all he could.

 Colossus and Shadowcat delivered Illyana to Magneto, but after learning the reality Magneto was trying to save was a place where his sister was dead, Colossus went mad.
 He tried to follow his sister into the M'Kraan Crystal, injuring Iceman in the process, and when Shadowcat stepped in front of him, assuming he would calm down, he didn't.
 Colossus crushed his wife and killed her.
 Insane with grief, he was finally taken down by Gambit.

 Mortally injured, he reverts to his human form and dies after his sister returns from the M'kraan Crystal.

-Years later, when Weapon X had been transformed into Weapon Omega, the Heir of Apocalypse, Colossus was brought back to life through the combined efforts of Sugarman and Dark Beast, who had taken great pains to find and preserve his body.
+Years later when Weapon X had been transformed into Weapon Omega: Heir of Apocalypse, Colossus was brought back to life through the combined efforts of Sugarman and Dark Beast, who had taken great pains to find and preserve his body.
 Along with many other "alphas", his mind was altered, turning him into a servant of Weapon Omega.

 He was sent together with Azazel and Cyclops to confront another resurrected "alpha", Penance.
 Penance used her telepathic powers to restore Colossus' true memories, and he swore to help her in her quest to rebuild the world and lead mutants to a brighter future.
 A fight broke out between him and Cyclop, but Azazel teleported Cyclops and himself away.